White Willow Bark

 What is the recommended dosage of White Willow Bark?

-Reported potential side effects may include: Stomach upset, heartburn, or dyspepsia, especially when taken without food.
+For most healthy adults, White Willow Bark is well tolerated at studied doses.
+Reported effects can include: Stomach upset, heartburn, or dyspepsia, especially when taken without food.
 Increased risk of gastrointestinal bleeding similar to aspirin and other salicylates.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+White Willow Bark is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Adds bleeding risk with warfarin, DOACs, heparin, and other anticoagulants.
+Possible interactions include: Adds bleeding risk with warfarin, DOACs, heparin, and other anticoagulants.
 Adds bleeding risk with antiplatelet drugs such as aspirin, clopidogrel, or NSAIDs.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(5 citations)